SVashishta1/U-Net_Nuclei_Segmentation_Project/README.md

 License

-This project is licensed under the MIT License – see the LICENSE file for details.
 Important: The 2018 Data Science Bowl dataset is subject to Kaggle’s Terms of Use and is restricted to non-commercial and competition-related activities.

 Files Included